Ahussain22/detecting_port_scanning_wireshark/README.md

 This lesson demonstrated how attackers use SYN scans to probe systems and how this activity can be detected using Wireshark.
 Even when a firewall blocks responses, scanning behaviour can still be identified through packet analysis.

----

-## 🧾 One-Line Summary

-A SYN scan sends multiple TCP SYN packets to different ports to identify open services, and it can be detected by observing repeated connection attempts without completing the full TCP handshake.

----